 A minor in political science requires 15 hours of political science with grades of C- or higher.
 A maximum of 6 hours of PAD and/or PHM prefixes combined is allowed.
 At least 9 hours must be at the 3000 level or above, and at least 6 of those must be earned at Florida State University.

-Only coursework with a grade of a C- (C minus) or above in four of the following courses will count toward the minor: COM 3120 Communication for Organizing (3) COM 4132 Communication and Stress Management* (3) COM 4431 Rhetoric of a Global Corporation* (3) SPC 3231 Contemporary Rhetorical Theory* (3) SPC 3513 Argumentation* (3) SPC 4360 Interviewing (3) SPC 4445 Group Dynamics & Leadership (3) SPC 4620 Strategic Speech Making (3) *Currently an online course.
+Only coursework with a grade of a C- (C minus) or above in four of the following courses will count toward the Professional Communication minor: ADV 3008 Principles in Advertising (3) COM 3120 Communication for Organizing (3) COM 4132 Communication and Stress Management* (3) COM 4431 Rhetoric of a Global Corporation* (3) SPC 3231 Contemporary Rhetorical Theory* (3) PUR 3000 Introduction to Public Relations (3) SPC 3513 Argumentation* (3) SPC 4360 Interviewing (3) SPC 4445 Group Dynamics & Leadership (3) SPC 4620 Strategic Speech Making (3) *Currently an online course.

 Program Office: Tallahassee: A209 PDB, (850) 644-4260.

 Twelve (12) hours of psychology, including PSY 2012, are required for a minor in psychology.
 A minimum of six (6) of the required hours must be completed at FSU.
 Grades below C- will not be accepted for credit toward the minor.
 Courses taken S/U cannot count for the minor and courses with a WST prefix cannot count for the minor.
 Courses taken at another university or community college must be evaluated by the Psychology Department Advising Office.
 No courses used to satisfy Liberal Studies requirements may also count toward the minor.
 Thus, if a student has used PSY 2012 to meet Liberal Studies requirements, s/he must take another approved social sciences course to replace it.